McDonald's Monopoly: Coupon pieces

-Additionally, in the 2005 edition, certain foods always came with one coupon which could be used at either Best Buy, Toys R Us, or Foot Locker (including online stores).
+Additionally, in the 2005 edition, certain foods always came with one coupon which could be used at either Best Buy, Toys "R" Us, or Foot Locker (including online stores).
 The value of each coupon was random, with Toys R Us coupons ranging from $1 to $5; up to $5 in coupons could be used in a single transaction.
 In 2008, these coupons were redeemed for up to 25% off any Foot Locker item(s).
 Since 2009, the promotion has not featured any coupons.

-Canadian and US laws require that game pieces be available upon request with no purchase necessary (Alternative Method of Entry, "AMOE"), and can be requested by the mailing of a handwritten, self-addressed stamped envelope.
+Canadian and US laws require that game pieces be available upon request with no purchase necessary (Alternative Method of Entry, "AMOE"), and could traditionally be requested by mailing a handwritten, self-addressed stamped envelope.
+In the 2025 promotion, McDonald's introduced an online method for obtaining AMOE entries, allowing participants to request entries via e-mail rather than by mail through the official McDonald's AMOE website.

 Unclaimed prizes

 Many of the prizes stay unclaimed.
 For example, in 2018, 25 million instant food prizes were offered in the promotion in the UK.
-However, only 8 million prizes got claimed overall.
-Out of 20 Mini Coopers offered, only 6 got claimed.
+However, only 8 million prizes were claimed overall.
+Out of 20 Mini Coopers offered, only 6 were claimed.

 Rare pieces in US/Canada

 The rare collectible pieces that dictate the odds of winning are as follows:

-Note that the rare piece is alphabetically the last property in each group, except for Boardwalk.
-In 2013, McDonald's allowed two Boardwalk pieces to be produced; prior to this only one was produced.

-[*] Until 2007, Mediterranean and Baltic Avenues were dark purple properties on the traditional Monopoly board; since 2008, they have been brown.

-[**] McDonald's added Golden Avenue and Arches Avenue for 2008 only; obtaining both won $100,000.

-[***] Electric Company & Water Works were added for 2014; obtaining both won $10,000.